neilwarrack/hepTools/grid/update_grid_cert.md

 Move the new files `userkey.pem` and `usercert.pem` to the directory "~/.globus/" (make it if it doesn't already exist and remove any old stuff from it if it does).

+1) `mv userkey.pem ~/.globus/`

+2) `mv usercert.pem ~/.globus/`

 **step #10**
-Check things work by typing `setupATLAS` and then `lsetup rucio`.
+Check things work (if you are part of the ATLAS collaboration) by typing `setupATLAS` and then `lsetup rucio`.
 When you set up rucio you will be prompted to enter "voms-proxy-init -voms atlas" which will then ask for your new pass phrase (this is the PEM pass phrase you chose in Step 7 - not your 'Import password').

 **step #11**
-If nothing goes wrong, you should have access to the grid and can delete your myCertificate.p12 file.
+If nothing goes wrong, you should have access to the grid and can delete your myCertificate.p12 file (both copies!).
 The grid is now accessed via your keys in the `.globus/` directory and your PEM pass phrase.